advanced-security/advanced-security-material/GHAS-on-GHES-feature-matrix.md

 The following tables include notable feature releases for GitHub Advanced Security.
 Each row represents a feature.
 The columns in the row indicate the level of support for each **supported** Enterprise Server release.
 Are your repositories hosted on github.com?
 All of these features are already available for you :+1:.

-Each section of this document represents a different capability of the GitHub security features.
-Each row in the tables represent a different feature of GHAS.
-The columns indicate if that feature is available in each version of GitHub Enterprise Server.

-Cells with ☑️ indicate beta support. ✅ indicates full support.

 #### Contents
 - [Secret scanning](#secret-scanning)
 - [Code scanning](#code-scanning)